Coexistence of topological Anderson insulator and multifractal critical phase in a non-Hermitian quasicrystal: Introduction

 Disorder, ubiquitous in realistic systems, generally destabilizes topological phases through Anderson localization~\cite{Anderson1958}.
-Yet disorder can also play a constructive role: sufficiently strong randomness may induce topological transitions from trivial phases, leading to the topological Anderson insulator (TAI)~\cite{Li2009PRL,Groth2009PRL,Xing2011PRB,Jiang2009PRB,Zhang2012PRB,Song2012PRB,Atland2014PRL,Shem2014PRL,Zhang2019PRB,Hsu2020PRB,Liu2020PRL,Zhang2021PRB,Lu2022AnndePhys,Ren2024PRL,Chen2024PRL,Ji2025arxiv,Wang2026arxiv}.
-The interplay between disorder and non-Hermiticity further enriches localization physics, producing unconventional spectral and transport behavior~\cite{Hatano1996PRL,Shnerb1998PRL,Gong2018PRX,Jiang2019PRB,Zeng2020PRR,Liu2021PRB}.
+Yet disorder can also play a constructive role: Sufficiently strong randomness may induce topological transitions from trivial phases, leading to the topological Anderson insulator (TAI)~\cite{Li2009PRL,Groth2009PRL,Xing2011PRB,Jiang2009PRB,Zhang2012PRB,Song2012PRB,Atland2014PRL,Shem2014PRL,Zhang2019PRB,Hsu2020PRB,Liu2020PRL,Velury2021PRB,Zhang2021PRB,Lu2022AnndePhys,Ren2024PRL,Chen2024PRL,Ji2025arxiv}.
+The TAI phases and the topological properties based on the one-dimensional (1D) Su–Schrieffer–Heeger (SSH) model with quasiperiodic disorders have also been studied extensively~\cite{Liu2018PLA,Longhi2020OL,Tang2022PRA,Li2024PRR,Sircar2025PLA,Wang2026arxiv}.
+The interplay between disorder and non-Hermiticity further enriches localization and topological physics, producing unconventional phenomena that cannot be observed in the Hermitian systems~\cite{Hatano1996PRL,Shnerb1998PRL,Gong2018PRX,Longhi2019PRL,Longhi2019PRB,Jiang2019PRB,Zeng2020PRR,Liu2021PRB,Cai2021PRB,Chen2022PRB,Lin2022PRL,Sun2023PLA}.
 Extending the TAI paradigm to non-Hermitian systems has revealed a diverse landscape of disorder-driven topological transitions~\cite{Zhang2020SciChina,Liu2020CPB,Tang2020PRA,Tang2022PRA,Lin2022NatCom}.
 In parallel, quasiperiodic systems such as the André–Aubry–Harper model~\cite{Aubry1980,Harper1955} provide a deterministic route to localization transitions.
 With suitable quasiperiodic modulations or long-range hopping, quasicrystals can host mobility edges separating extended and localized states~\cite{Sarma1988PRL,Izrailev1999PRL,Ganeshan2015PRL,Deng2019PRL,Wang2020PRL}.
 The associated critical states may proliferate into an intermediate multifractal phase, distinguished from both extended and localized regimes by its spectral statistics and wave-function scaling properties~\cite{Geisel1991PRL,Jitomirskaya1999AnnMath,Halsey1986PRA,Mirlin2006PRL,Wang2021PRL,Wang2020PRL2,Xiao2021SciBull,Li2023npj}.
 Such critical phases are central to nonergodic dynamics, anomalous transport, and many-body localization phenomena~\cite{Pal2010PRB,Nandkishore2015ARCMP,Purkayastha2018PRB,Abanin2019RMP}.
-Topological states in quasiperiodic lattices have also been extensively investigated~\cite{Lang2012PRL,Kraus2012PRL1,Kraus2012PRL2,Ganeshan2013PRL,Cai2013PRL,Wang2016PRB,Zeng2016PRB,Zeng2020PRB,Zeng2021PRB}.
-Despite these advances, a fundamental question remains unresolved: can a disorder-induced topological Anderson phase and a multifractal critical phase coexist within a unified non-Hermitian quasiperiodic framework?
+Topological states in such quasiperiodic lattices have also been extensively investigated~\cite{Lang2012PRL,Kraus2012PRL1,Kraus2012PRL2,Ganeshan2013PRL,Cai2013PRL,Wang2016PRB,Zeng2016PRB,Zeng2020PRB,Zeng2021PRB}.
+Despite these advances, a fundamental question remains unresolved: Can a disorder-induced TAI phase and a multifractal critical phase coexist within a unified non-Hermitian quasiperiodic framework?
 To date, these phenomena have largely been treated as distinct regimes, and the conditions enabling their simultaneous emergence remain unknown.